zephir-lang/zephir-docs/en/_build/html/_sources/tutorial.txt

        ext/
        utils/

-Directory "ext" will contain the code that is going to be used by the compiler to produce the extension.
+The directory "ext/" (inside utils) contains the code that is going to be used by the compiler to produce the extension.
 The another directory created is "utils", this directory has the same as our extension.
 We will place Zephir code in this directory.